stephenhu/stratd/docs/design.md

 ### battle preparation

-there will be some level preparation needed for battle, a user could go into battle, but will have very little chance of success
+there will be some level of preparation needed for battle, a user could go into battle without any preparation, but will have very little chance of success

 * unit training
 * supply and funding